bootlin/meta-spdx-diff/README.md

 Features
 ----------------------------------------------------------------------

-- Provides sbom-diff-tool as a native build-time utility
+- Provides sbom-diff as a native build-time utility
 - Adds a do_sbom_diff BitBake task that:
   * Compares new vs. reference SPDX JSON files
   * Produces a timestamped diff report